$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: Type-II minimally modified gravity and producing shifting effective cosmological constant

-Now, for instance, incorporating aforementioned linear potentials in to the blended function given in~\cref{eq:smooth_potential}, the resultant potential can be expressed as:
+Now, for instance, incorporating aforementioned linear potentials into the blended function given in~\cref{eq:smooth_potential}, the resultant potential can be expressed as:

 where $S(\phi)$ represents a sigmoid function, e.g., the logistic function given in~\cref{eqn:logisticF}.
-This formulation leads us to identify two possible types of smooth mirror AdS-dS transition, based on whether the piece-wise linear potential with two pieces to be smoothed out is continuous or discontinuous, namely, whether the original function satisfies $V_b(\phi=\phi_{\rm c}) \neq V_a(\phi=\phi_{\rm c})$ or not: \begin{enumerate}[nosep,wide,label=\roman*.] \item \textit{Agitated mirror AdS-dS transition}: In this type, the piece-wise linear potential with two pieces to be smoothed out is discontinuous since $V_b(\phi=\phi_{\rm c}) \neq V_a(\phi=\phi_{\rm c})$.
+This formulation leads us to identify two possible types of smooth mirror AdS-to-dS transition, based on whether the piecewise linear potential with two pieces to be smoothed out is continuous or discontinuous, namely, whether the original function satisfies $V_b(\phi=\phi_{\rm c}) \neq V_a(\phi=\phi_{\rm c})$ or not: \begin{enumerate}[nosep,wide,label=\roman*.] \item \textit{Agitated mirror AdS-to-dS transition}: In this type, the piecewise linear potential with two pieces to be smoothed out is discontinuous since $V_b(\phi=\phi_{\rm c}) \neq V_a(\phi=\phi_{\rm c})$.
 It is necessary to smooth out not only the possible sudden change in slope at $\phi=\phi_{\rm c}$, but also the jump in the potential at this point.
 Consequently, the smoothing process will reflect the discontinuity of the original potential.
-Specifically, for a sufficiently fast transition, $|V_{,\phi}|$ will tend to large values, resulting in significant increases in both $H^2/H_0^2$ and $|\dot{H}|/(NH^2)$ during the transition. \item \textit{Quiescent mirror AdS-dS transition}: In this type, the piece-wise linear potential with two pieces to be smoothed out is continuous; $V_b(\phi=\phi_{\rm c}) = V_a(\phi=\phi_{\rm c})$.
+Specifically, for a sufficiently fast transition, $|V_{,\phi}|$ and $|V_{,\phi\phi}|$ will tend to large values within the transition region, resulting in significant increases in both $H^2/H_0^2$ and $|\dot{H}|/(NH^2)$ during the transition. \item \textit{Quiescent mirror AdS-to-dS transition}: In this type, the piecewise linear potential with two pieces to be smoothed out is continuous; $V_b(\phi=\phi_{\rm c}) = V_a(\phi=\phi_{\rm c})$.
 Unlike the agitated transition, there is no jump in the original potential to address; it is solely the sudden change in the slope of the potential at $\phi=\phi_{\rm c}$ to be smoothed out, and the change in the slope need not be large.
 Consequently, $|V_{,\phi}|$ generically remains controlled and does not necessarily increase substantially during the transition.
 However, $|V_{,\phi\phi}|$ might be large, contributing to significant increases in $|\dot{H}|/(NH^2)$ during the transition.
-For the quiescent mirror AdS-dS transition, the potential~\eqref{eq:gen_sigmoid_pot} requires the following additional relations:
+For the quiescent mirror AdS-to-dS transition, the potential~\eqref{eq:gen_sigmoid_pot} requires the following additional relations:

 where $\phi_0=\phi(z=0)$.
 Assuming also that $H_0^2>\Lambda_{\rm s0}/3>0$, we identify two possible sets of parameter solutions.
 The first is

 And, the second set of solutions is given by